25

 Löyly is a must-visit for anyone wanting to experience Finnish sauna culture with a modern twist.
 Set on the scenic Hernesaari shoreline, it offers cozy saunas, sea swimming, and a stylish restaurant-bar with a terrace that opens to breathtaking views.
 Here you can even experience the smoke sauna!

-Kyrö Sauna Bar
+Summer season speciality: Kyrö Sauna Bar

 Saunas in hotels and swimming halls

-Many hotels offer saunas for guests, just ask at the reception!
+Many hotels offer saunas for guests, just ask at the reception.

 Public saunas in Helsinki